EXPLAINER: What is known about the China Eastern plane crash

 The cause is unknown.
 Flight 5735 was at 29,000 feet (8,800 meters) on Monday afternoon when it went into a dive about an hour into its flight, according to flight-tracking website FlightRadar24.com.

 The plane plunged to 7,400 feet (2,200 meters) before regaining about 1,200 feet (360 meters), then dived again.
-The plane stopped transmitting data 96 seconds after it started to fall.
+It crashed into the side of a mountain in a remote, forested area outside the city of Wuzhou.

 State media and Chinese regulators gave no indication the pilot reported trouble or other information that might shed light on the cause of the disaster.
+The plane stopped transmitting data 96 seconds after it started to fall.

-Rescuers were looking for the plane’s black box, which should contain information from instruments and sound from the cockpit.
+Rescue workers planned to use drones in the search for the plane’s black boxes, which should contain information from instruments and sound from the cockpit.

-Investigators have said after previous crashes that confirming the cause sometimes can require months or years due to the need to gather badly damaged debris and examine specialized technical factors.
+Confirming the cause of a plane crash sometimes takes months or years due to the need to gather badly damaged debris and examine specialized technical factors.

 HOW MANY PEOPLE WERE ABOARD?
 DID ANY SURVIVE?